 What Are the Steps in a Personal Injury Lawsuit?

 Next, you will go through the process of mediation or another type of guided negotiation to attempt to reach a settlement agreement.
 Cases often settle at this point.
-If not, the judge will schedule your lawsuit on the court docket.
+If not, the judge will schedule your trial date on the court docket.

 An Attorney Can Help from the Beginning